 You find an example of the coniuntîf presint in verse 23: lasse lâ gno fi (let my son go) par che mi fasi un sacrifici (so that he may make a sacrifice unto me).
 Review: al fâs (he makes); par che al fasi (so that he may make).
 In this same verse, you also read: ma stant che no tu âs volût savênt di lassâlu lâ (but if it should happen that you refuse to let him go), poben, jo ti fasarai murî il to prin fi (well then, I shall kill your first-born son).
 No volê savênt di can be understood more literally as to not want to know anything about; the sense of it here is to refuse.
 As for jo ti fasarai murî il to prin fi, this can be understood more literally as I shall kill your first-born son on you.

-Vocabulary: par viaç (on the journey), fermâsi pe gnot (to stop for the night), il clap (stone), spiçât (sharp, sharpened), taiâ (to cut), la piel de nature (foreskin), il pît (feet), il nuviç (bridegroom), slontanâsi (to distance oneself, to go away), la circuncision (circumsion), de bande dal desert (out in the desert), la mont (mount, mountain), cjapâ a bracecuel (to throw one’s arms around, to embrace), ordenâ (to order, to command), clamâ dongje (to call together, to make gather), un anzian (elder), la gjonde (enthusiasm), sintî une grande gjonde (to feel great enthusiasm), cjatâ (to find, to meet), la streme (affliction), butâsi in genoglon (to prostrate), cu la muse par tiere (face to the ground).
+Vocabulary: par viaç (on the journey), fermâsi pe gnot (to stop for the night), il clap (stone), spiçât (sharp, sharpened), taiâ (to cut), la piel de nature (foreskin), il pît (feet), il nuviç (bridegroom), slontanâsi (to distance oneself, to go away), la circuncision (circumsion), de bande dal desert (out in the desert), la mont (mount, mountain), cjapâ a bracecuel (to throw one’s arms around, to embrace), ordenâ (to order, to command), clamâ dongje (to call together, to make gather), un anzian (elder), la gjonde (enthusiasm), sintî une grande gjonde (to feel great enthusiasm), cjatâ (to find, to meet), la streme (affliction), butâsi in genoglon (to go down on one’s knees; also zenoglon), cu la muse par tiere (face to the ground).

 In verse 24, là che si jere fermât pe gnot is to be understood as there where one had stopped for the night.